dustinmoorman/appd-ansible-ubuntu/README.md

-# An Ubuntu, Ansible, and AppDynamics Configuration
+# Instrument Ubuntu with AppDynamics using Ansible

 The purpose of this repo is to provide a template for rapidly configuring an Ubuntu 18.04 machine with AppDynamics using Ansible.